AACDP HOMEWORK CLUB

 Three high school students study on weekends

-When the pandemic closed schools in Zambia in late March, our three high school students suffered the most.
-They have had very spotty educational experience due to extreme poverty and itineracy.
-All three have had to work twice as hard as others to even pass their courses.
+When the pandemic closed schools in Zambia in March 2020, our three high school students suffered the most.
+They have had very spotty educational experience due to extreme poverty and itinerancy.
+All three have had to work twice as hard as others just to pass their courses.
 We were worried that a prolonged absence from school would seriously affect their hard won study skills.
-For this reason we began an informal home school at our offices in Livingstone which was funded by some of our sponsors.
-We hired several teachers to cover the 8 subjects being taught at the local high school which had just closed and those three came everyday.
+For this reason we began an informal home school at our offices in Livingstone.
+Funded by some of our sponsors, we hired several teachers to cover the 8 subjects that were being taught at the local high school before it closed.
+Those three students came everyday.

-It was clear after a short whole how much they all benefitted from the individual attention.
-The students enthusiastically attended regularly and were disappointed when the schools opened in June to have to give up the tutoring.
-Again we found sponsors to underwrite a weekend Homework Club.
+It was clear after a short while how much they all benefitted from the individual attention.
+The students enthusiastically attended regularly and were disappointed to have to give up the tutoring when the schools opened in June.
+Again, we found sponsors to underwrite a weekend Homework Club.
 I was amazed at the commitment the young people showed, coming both Saturday and Sunday from 9 to 4.
 I wish we had thought of this before.